systemetric/sheep/docs/hello-gpio.md

 ## GPIO Pins

-On the side of your brainbox, there are 4 regular pins and a "+5v" and "-" pin.
-The top of the brain box labels which pin corresponds to which number.
+On the side of your BrainBox, there are 4 regular pins and a "+5V" and "-" pin.
+The top of the BrainBox labels which pin corresponds to which number.
 Different devices need to be plugged into different pins.

 ## LED Output